zuuxuux/gpt-repository-loader/README.md

 1. Make sure you have pipx install
 2. Clone the `gpt-repository-loader` repo
 3. Navigate to the repo root and run `pipx install .`
+4. The tool can now be run directly with `gpt-repository-loader ...`.
+Auto complete will also work

 ## Running Tests